Get $20 off at Amazon when using your eligible Capital One credit card

 Last year, Capital One launched another option for customers to use their credit card miles or cash back when it added Amazon’s “Shop with Points” program to its redemption options.
 But while you’re still typically better off redeeming your Capital One miles for travel statement credits or with partner loyalty programs, Amazon just launched a promotion that could save you a decent amount of money if you use Capital One miles to cover even just a part of your next Amazon purchase.

 Capital One credit card holders targeted for this new offer can save $20 on a purchase of $80 or more when using their miles or cash back at Amazon from now through September 30.
-And even though this isn’t the best return on your Capital One miles, you’re only required to apply 1 mile for the discount to apply, and can then pay for the rest of your purchase with your Capital One credit card.
+And even though this isn’t the best return on your Capital One miles, you’re only required to use 1 mile for the discount to apply, and can then pay for the rest of your purchase with your Capital One credit card.

 Not everyone will be eligible for this offer, but to find out if you’re targeted — and to learn how to apply the discount to your next Amazon order — follow these steps.